 It's interesting that science hasn't erased our religious needs.
 In fact, there are some who've invited it to step into religion's shoes and answer those needs itself.

 There is some overlap.
 Like a religion, science offers a set of myths: fundamental stories that explain the world, on which we rely to make sense of things.
 It's also a source of comprehensive life guidance.
 When in doubt, we look to experts as the ancients looked to priests to tell us what to eat, how to heal ourselves, how to change our fortunes or manage our emotions.

-I love science, but as religions go it’s not a very good one.
+I love science, but as religions go it's not a very good one.
 Science has a limited scope of inquiry.
 It deals with questions like how does it work, what is it made of, when did it happen, why does it do that.
-But the whole scope of human inquiry is not contained in those questions.
+The whole scope of human inquiry cannot be contained in those questions.
 Empirical study can tell us much, but only so much.
-It can hold us accountable to facts in some invaluable ways, but it can’t and doesn’t even try to go beyond that.
+It can hold us accountable to facts in some invaluable ways, but it can't and doesn't even try to go beyond that.

 Some would disagree: some would say that science covers all the bases, that it's a vessel for spiritual impulses as well as empirical inquiry.
 I have a couple friends who call themselves practitioners of quantum mysticism.
 That's a category mistake.
 When you conflate science and spirituality, you're no longer practicing science.

-Some would say that if science doesn’t explain a thing, then that thing doesn’t exist.
-That’s a mistake, too, throwing out whole dimensions of the human experience.
-I have no time for scientismists.
+Some would say that if science doesn't explain a thing, then that thing doesn't exist.
+That's a mistake, too, throwing out whole dimensions of the human experience.
+I respect scientists, not scientismists.